 A membership application form and further information about becoming a member of IDCC can be found here.

 Who can be a member of IDCC?

-Members will include businesses and individuals in the private sector who are involved in implementation of the Australian Aid Program.
+Members can include businesses and individuals in the private sector who are currently or seek to be involved in the implementation of the Australian Aid Program.

 What does the word ‘Community’ mean for IDCC?

 The word community was chosen as it recognises that thousands of committed, professional people from the private sector are involved in the delivery of the Australian aid program.

 They include contractors and consultant businesses that are large and small.
 And they also include many individuals working as employees of contractor and consulting firms, working in Australia and in-country.

 IDCC has been formed as a mechanism to bring people together to work on issues of common interest from across the whole service value chain.